 New York’s attorney general recently released a report that found numerous New York nursing homes did not do enough to protect residents from the coronavirus.
 The report also details how New York Governor Andrew Cuomo may have underreported vital nursing home data.
-Learn more about this developing story and how you can take action.
+Learn more about this developing story.

 N.Y.
 Attorney General Reports on COVID-19 Nursing Home Abuse & Neglect

 In late January 2021, New York State Attorney General Letitia James unveiled a report titled “Nursing Home Response to COVID-19 Pandemic”.
 It was the result of a months-long study James and her team conducted to address allegations of nursing home neglect related to COVID-19 in the state.